 The curriculum is designed to meet North American Society for Sport Management and National Recreation and Parks Association competencies.
 These standards are based on an understanding of business principles such as finance, sales, risk management, administration, marketing, and promotion.

 Core courses will focus on the contemporary nature of recreation and sport enterprises as well as analyzing and resolving challenges in the business and culture of sports.
 The foundation courses will comprise a range of upper-level courses that develop a breadth of understanding and skills to meet job competencies in sport and recreation management areas.

-Students interested in Sport and Recreation Management need to meet the requirements for admission to the College of Liberal Arts and Sciences.
+Students interested in this major need to meet the requirements for admission to the College of Liberal Arts and Sciences.

 Sport and Recreation Management majors find employment in municipal recreation, campus recreation, college athletic administration, private clubs, non-profit organizations, armed forces recreation, professional sport organizations, commercial fitness businesses, and in firms specializing in sport marketing or sport sponsorship.

-Iowa graduates have job placement rates ranging from 86-100 percent, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find internships and jobs.
+Iowa graduates have a 95 percent job/grad school placement rate within six months of graduation.
+Our Pomerantz Career Center offers multiple resources to help students find internships and jobs.

 The University of Iowa provides a variety of scholarships to eligible undergraduate students through the Iowa Scholarship Portal.
 Scholarships are available to first-year, transfer, and currently enrolled students.
 For additional details on scholarships for your program of study, check directly with the department or college.